chumingqian/Making_Dataset-For-Yolov3v4/README.md

 # Make_Dataset-for-Ultralytics-yolov3v4:
-  we make the dataset for  ultralytics-version yolo (https://github.com/ultralytics/yolov3 )
+  We make the dataset for  ultralytics-version yolo (https://github.com/ultralytics/yolov3 )

-  and the origianl  darknet-version yolo    (https://github.com/AlexeyAB/darknet ),
+  And the origianl  darknet-version yolo    (https://github.com/AlexeyAB/darknet ),

-  both support for yolov3 and yolov4.
+  Both support for yolov3 and yolov4.

 ## This repository mainly include  three parts: